emsoftaut/ReHashFME/README.md

 		String theEvent = "<number of sensors>";
 ```

-* Take the code from <file name>.xml and run it as project in (Yakindu)[https://github.com/Yakindu/statecharts] to display the resultant Statechart
+* Take the code from <file name>.xml and run it as project in [Yakindu](https://github.com/Yakindu/statecharts) to display the resultant Statechart
 * Thanks for your time! adn Congratulations! you have succesfully translated a Parametric Statechart to Static Statechart.
-You are hell of a man!
+You must be Amazing!